Larabar Bite Knock-Off Recipe

-Here is my Larabar Bite Knock Off Recipe that I make quite often.
+Here is my Larabar Bite Knock Off Recipe that I make pretty often.
 We were first introduced to the Larabar at my sister’s house.
-My mom, aunt, Hunter, and I were traveling home from St. Augustine last year.
-Thankfully, my sister lives 1/2 way, so we were able to stop and regroup.
+My mom, aunt, H, and I traveled home from St. Augustine last year.
+Thankfully, my sister lives 1/2 away, so we could stop and regroup.

 Because she loves me, she had a coke, cookies, and chocolate!
 This is against her norm.
 She struggles with some food allergies.
 Over time, she has chosen to stay away from her food triggers.
 I don’t share her discipline, so she indulged in giving me comfort things.

-I tell ya, she loves me like that.
+I tell you, she loves me like that.

-She gave me this Larabar thing and I had no idea what it was or tasted like.
+She gave me this Larabar thing, and I had no idea what it tasted like, but I tried it.
 It looked like a chocolate-covered granola bar.
 Frankly, I am down with that.
-I ate it and I liked it.
-Then, she snickered and told me that it was chopped up cashews, dates, and has a bit of chocolate surrounding it.
+I ate it, and I liked it.
+Then, she snickered and told me that it was chopped up cashews and dates and had some chocolate surrounding it.

-Dates…they make me catch vomit in my lower throatal area LOL.
+Dates, well, they make me catch vomit in my lower throat area, LOL.
 Not my jam.
 These, however, were yummy!
-As I tasted it again and let Hunter try it, my mind began to wander.
+As I tasted it again and let H try it, my mind began to wander.

 Did You Know?

 Cashews are a natural anti-depressant food.
 Dates are good for you.
-This contains protein which is good brain food.
-Seemed straightforward enough, so I thought to myself and set out to recreate this phenom.
+Cashews contain protein which is good brain food.
+It seemed straightforward enough, so I thought to myself and set out to recreate this phenom.

-Larabar’s are expensive unless you have a coupon, are richer than me, or they are on sale.
-We are always trying to save money, so again, my wheels were turning.
+Larabar’s are expensive unless you have a coupon, are richer than me, or are on sale.
+We are always trying to save money, so my wheels were turning again.
 I got home and went to the store and bought some unsalted or lightly salted cashews and a bag of whole, pitted dates.

 Mind Over Matter

-There, they sat in my pantry for a couple of weeks because I was thinking “I don’t like dates.”
-So stupid LOL.
+There, they sat in my pantry for a couple of weeks because I thought, “I don’t like dates.”
+So stupid, LOL.
 Finally, I girded up my loins and whipped out my food processor.
-I poured the whole canister of cashews and the whole bag of dates in there and I chopped and ground it down.
+I poured the canister of cashews and the whole bag of dates in there and chopped and ground it down.

 Next, I got some waxed paper and laid it out.
-I made little balls out of the mixture.
-It made about 24 balls.
+I made 24 little balls out of the mixture.
 I set them on the waxed paper until I was all done.
-Now, the first time I made these, I did melt down some chocolate chips and water to where it was really thin.
-I used a spoon and rolled each ball in it and then put it on a cookie sheet.
-From there, I threw it in the fridge so it would harden the chocolate.
+The first time I made these, I melted down some chocolate chips and water to where it was really thin.
+I used a spoon, rolled each ball in it, and then put it on a cookie sheet.
+I threw it in the fridge so it would harden the chocolate.

 That worked beautifully and tasted just like the real thing.
-The downside to that was that he made a huge mess out of it.
+The downside was that H made a huge mess out of it.
 Chocolate was everywhere.
 This time, I do not roll it in chocolate.
-I just let it sit for a couple of minutes and then I put it in a container.
-This container goes straight to the fridge and when Hunter is melting down, I get one or two out.
+I just let it sit for a couple of minutes and then put it in a container.
+This container goes straight to the fridge, and when H is melting, I get one or two out.

 If you are super wild, you can throw in a teaspoon of salt and a capful of vanilla.
 Alas, I’m not that ambitious.
-I’m all about having a 2 ingredient recipe that is good, is a protein, and helps with brain function.
+I’m all about having two good ingredient recipes, proteins, and help with brain function.